 An additional philosophy that drives Jay’s approach comes from a plaque that hangs over the desk in his father’s office.
 It reads “He who really wants to do something finds a way.
 He who doesn’t finds an excuse.”
 That statement serves as a great reminder of what it takes to succeed, and Jay now has a similar plaque with the same quote hanging in his office.

-Outside of the office, Jay loves his family and spends a great deal of time with his wife and 2 kids.
-Family adventures through the parks in the area are a must!
+Outside of the office, Jay and his wife, Jill, live in Solon, OH, and loves spending time with his 3 kids.
+Family adventures in the camper and visits to parks in the area are a must!
 And, as you might expect of someone in the technology service business, Jay is a fan of gadgets.
-Much to the frustration of his wife, Jay indulges in too many of the latest and greatest tech toys.
+Indulging in too many of the latest and greatest tech toys is his favorite guilty pleasure.